5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Hôtel Sèvres Saint Germain: Located in the 6th district of Paris, the property is equipped with a 24-hr front desk, free WiFi, an onsite bar, and more.
 You will be less than a mile from 0.9 Musée d’Orsay and Notre Dame and just over a mile from the Louvre and Tuileries Gardens.

 Le Bristol Paris – an Oetker Collection Hotel: If you are looking for top-of-the-line luxury, this stunning property has modern luxury mixed with French elegance.
 Located in Champs Elysées and La Madeleine Place, enjoy a rooftop swimming pool with Eiffel Tower views.
-Some rooms even feature Louis XV or Louis XVI style furniture and they have an award-winning spa.
+Some rooms even feature Louis XV or Louis XVI style furniture, and they have an award-winning spa.

 How Much Does Paris, France Cost